When did cross-country skiing become an Olympic sport?

 Lillehammer 1994

-Cross-country crazed fans packed the Birkebeiner Ski Stadium stands at the Lillehammer Olympic Games.
-To the delight of the home crowd, Norway’s Bjoern Daehlie won four medals.
-It was Daehlie second straight four-medal Olympics.
+Cross-country crazed fans packed the Birkebeineren Ski Stadium stands at the Lillehammer Olympic Games.
+To the delight of the home crowd, Norway’s Bjorn Daehlie won four medals.
+It was Daehlie's second straight four-medal Olympics.

-Charging through a sea of Norwegian flags surrounding the course, Italy’s Silvio Fauner outsprinted Daehlie in the final 100 meters to win the relay by just four-tenths of a second, in what is considered the most exciting race in Olympic Winter Games history.
+Charging through a sea of Norwegian flags surrounding the course, Italy’s Silvio Fauner outsprinted Daehlie over the final 100 meters to win the relay by just four tenths of a second, in what is considered one of the most exciting races in Olympic Winter Games history.

 Russia’s Lyubov Yegorova won three gold medals to bring her career total to six, but her legacy was tarnished when she tested positive for a banned substance at the 1997 World Championships.
-After getting caught, Yegorova admitted to taking the stimulant Bromantan over the past three years.
-Italy’s Manuela Di Centa won medals in all five events in Lillehammer: two golds, two silvers and a bronze.
+After getting caught, Yegorova admitted to taking the stimulant Bromantane over the past three years.
+Italy’s Manuela Di Centa claimed medals in all five events in Lillehammer: two golds, two silvers and a bronze.

 Albertville 1992